Sushi Rice is steamed rice that’s flavored with vinegar-based seasonings and it’s only used for making sushi.

 - When the rice is cooked, moisten sushi oke/hangiri (a round, flat-bottom wooden tub) or a large bowl with water so the rice will not stick.
 Transfer the cooked rice into the sushi oke and spread out evenly so the rice will cool faster.
 While it’s hot, pour sushi vinegar over the rice.

 - With a rice paddle, slice the rice at a 45 degree to separate the rice grains instead of mixing.
+At the same time you need to use a fan to cool rice so the rice will shine and doesn't get mushy.

 - Then gently flip the rice in between slices.
 Repeat this process till rice is cooled.